RenardGris/blog/README.md

 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/54d28ef99cbd4cfe963dad034cd2a51a)](https://app.codacy.com/gh/RenardGris/blog?utm_source=github.com&utm_medium=referral&utm_content=RenardGris/blog&utm_campaign=Badge_Grade)

 this project was made during my apprenticeship in programming.

-this blog is composed of two parts, one visible part for visitors or users who have right to comments posts,
-    this first part content :
+this blog is composed of two parts, one visible part for visitors or users who have right to comments posts, this first part content :
-  - home page, with contact forms.
+*   home page, with contact forms.
-  - posts page (listing of all posts)
+*   posts page (listing of all posts)
-  - page for one post (Only logged users can comments, these comments must be validate by an admin)
+*   page for one post (Only logged users can comments, these comments must be validate by an admin)
-  - login and register page (registration request must be validated by an admin)
+*   login and register page (registration request must be validated by an admin)

 and another one part as an admin pannel only reachable for users with the access right.
 This second part has also visibility on :
-  - admin pannel page, listing all posts with actions (new, edit, delete)
+*   admin pannel page, listing all posts with actions (new, edit, delete)
-  - an access to user rights management and comments awaiting fort validation (only reachable for admin)
+*   an access to user rights management and comments awaiting fort validation (only reachable for admin)

 I have also the next requirement for this project :
-  - Only use of php in oop.
+*   Only use of php in oop.
-  - Only my own code
+*   Only my own code.
-  - Full documentation
+*   Full documentation.
-  - Security check (no csrf, xss, session hijacking, sql injection)
+*   Security check (no csrf, xss, session hijacking, sql injection)
-  - PSR
+*   PSR.
-  - Code Quality with Codacy (Quality standard needed)
+*   Code Quality with Codacy (Quality standard needed)
-  - responsive design
+*   Responsive design

 ## Required server configuration